This creamy acorn squash soup recipe is perfect for winter or fall!

 Then sprinkle the five spice powder and half salt across the top.
 Add the onion halves, garlic halves, and apples to the sheet pan.

-Allow the squash to cool for a few minutes, then remove the flesh of the squash from the skin.
+Allow the squash to cool for a few minutes, then remove the flesh from the skin.
 Add the squash flesh to a blender or food processor.
 Discard the acorn squash skin.

 Remove the papery skin from the onion and add it to the blender.
 Squeeze the roasted garlic cloves out of the skin and add them, the apples, and the veggie broth to the blender.

-You can use an immersion blender for this as well if you'd prefer.
-Add all the ingredients to a large pot and blend till smooth.
+You can also use an immersion blender for this if you prefer.
+Add all the ingredients to a large pot and blend until smooth.

 Optional - Make crispy fried sage leaves to top the soup.